oskardolch/SteamCAD/docs/TRANSLATIONS.md

 $ cd Linux
 $ msginit --input=po/SteamCAD.pot --locale=cs --output=po/cs/SteamCAD.po
 ```
-where you replace oll occurances of `cs` by your language code.
+where you replace all occurances of `cs` by your language code.
 Then translate all the strings inside
 the newly generated SteamCAD.po file.
 See the `po/cs/SteamCAD.po` for reference.
 When traslation
 is done, create the `mo` file by:
 ```